$A_{\textrm{CP}}[D_{(s)}^{0,+} \to V \gamma]$ from Large ${\cal O}_8$: CP-asymmetries in

 Since the photon polarisation is not easy to measure in practice a slightly inclusive rate $\Gamma[D \to V \gamma] = \Gamma[D \to V \gamma_L] + \Gamma[D \to V \gamma_R]$ is measured.
 We parametrise the corresponding amplitudes as follows,

 with

-where $\Delta_{L,R}$, $\delta_{L,R}$ and $\phi_{L,R}$ are the strong and weak phase of \eqref{eq:AO8} respectively leaving the quantities $l_{L(R)},g_{L(R)}$ real-valued.
-In the equation above we have made use of $G_1(0) = G_2(0)$, found at leading twist \cite{DLZ12}, implying that ${\cal O}_8$ and ${\cal O}_8'$ solely contribute to the left- and right-handed amplitude respectively and in addition leads to $\Delta_L = \Delta_R$.
-The latter is not true when the contribution due to ${\rm Im}[C_7^{(')}]$ is included, in which case the formulae for $g_{L,R}$ have to be modified according to Eq.~\eqref{eq:tg} in appendix \ref{app:time}.
+where $\Delta_{L,R}$, $\delta_{L,R}$ and $\phi_{L,R}$ are the strong and the weak phase of \eqref{eq:AO8} respectively leaving the quantities $l_{L(R)},g_{L(R)}$ real-valued.
+In the equation above we have made use of $G_1(0) = G_2(0)$, found at leading twist \cite{Dimou:2012un}, implying that ${\cal O}_8$ and ${\cal O}_8'$ solely contribute to the left- and right-handed amplitude respectively and in addition leads to $\Delta_L = \Delta_R$.
+The latter is not true when the contribution due to ${\textrm{Im}}[C_7^{(')}]$ is included, in which case the formulae for $g_{L,R}$ have to be modified according to Eq.~\eqref{eq:tg} in App.~\ref{app:time}.

 In the case where the two photon polarisations are not distinguished the formula for CP-violation is slightly more complicated than the one given in Eq.~\eqref{eq:ACP}.
-The general formulae and a derivation, including TDCP-asymmetries, can be found in Ref.~\cite{MXZ08} for example.
-We find
+The general formulae and a derivation, including TDCP-asymmetries, can be found in the \APP of Ref.~\cite{Muheim:2008vu} for example.
+Using the corresponding standard formulae for the amplitude \eqref{eq:ALR} yields

-Assuming $l_{L(R)} \gg g_{L(R)}$ and imposing $\Delta \equiv \Delta_L = \Delta_R$ one gets:
+Assuming $l_{L(R)} \gg g_{L(R)}$ and imposing $\Delta \equiv \Delta_L = \Delta_R$ one gets

-In the absence of a computation, and in view of the chiral suppression at leading order, we shall set the LD phases $\delta_{L,R}$ \eqref{eq:ALR} to zero in remaining formulae.
-This allows us to express $A_{\rm CP}$ in terms of quantities discussed at the beginning of the paper:
+In the absence of a computation, and in view of the chiral suppression at leading order, we set the LD phases $\delta_{L,R}$ \eqref{eq:ALR} to zero in the remaining formulae but it will be taken into account in the error budget.
+This allows us to express $A_{\textrm{CP}}$ in terms of the quantities discussed at the beginning of the paper

-This formula, modulo notation, reduces to $A_{\rm CP}$ \eqref{eq:ACP} for $l_1 = l_2$ (i.e. $l_R = 0$).
+This formula, modulo notation, reduces to $A_{\textrm{CP}}$ \eqref{eq:ACP} for $l_\perp = l_\parallel$ (i.e. $l_R = 0$).

 With $m_c = 1.3\GeV$, Eqs.~\eqref{eq:NC8}, \eqref{eq:ALD} and \eqref{eq:ImG1} we get for the neutral transitions